 The men made canoes, traps, utensils, and weapons.
 The Algonquian people used spears to help them catch fish and eels from the bow of a canoe.

 The women wove fishnets, mats, and bark containers.
-The Algonquian tribes of Maine and Nova Scotia made birchbark boxes decorate with porcupine quills.
+The Algonquian tribes of Maine and Nova Scotia made birchbark boxes decorated with porcupine quills.
 These were used when gathering roots and berries.

 The artists of the Great Lakes used natural objects as models for their artwork.
 Flowers, leaves, and stems were stitched onto bags and clothing.
 The Chippewa designed flowing flowers.
 The Winnebago embroidered simpler symmetrical floral patterns.